MedHallTune: An Instruction-Tuning Benchmark for Mitigating Medical Hallucination in Vision-Language Models: Introduction

+Our experimental results show that fine-tuning with MedHallTune significantly reduces hallucinations across multiple medical and general-purpose VLMs.
+Moreover, models trained on MedHallTune demonstrate improved zero-shot generalization to downstream medical visual question answering (VQA) tasks.
+This underscores MedHallTune's effectiveness not only as a fine-tuning resource but also as a benchmark for rigorous evaluation.
+In summary, our main contributions are three-fold:

-To address these issues, we formulate a medical hallucination tuning dataset, namely \textit{MedHallTune}, designed specifically to enhance and evaluate the ability of VLMs to handle hallucinations in medical contexts.
-MedHallTune contains over 100,000 images and more than 1,000,000 visual instructions, including pairs of hallucination and non-hallucination samples as positive and negative instruction pairs.
-Negative instructions include hallucinations such as nonexistent medical objects and attributes and clinical knowledge distortion, while positive instructions cover tasks like medical image captioning and disease activity recognition to prevent bias towards negative responses.
-To comprehensively evaluate responses in the clinical context, we present a set of new metrics based on (i) clinical precision, (ii) clinical relevance, (iii) detail level, and (iv) risk level.
-Our approach goes beyond traditional hallucination detection metrics, aiming to improve the reliability and trustworthiness of VLMs in real-world healthcare applications.
-To sum up, our contributions are three-fold: \begin{itemize} \item We construct MedHallTune, a large-scale dataset comprising over 100,000 images and 1,000,000 instruction pairs, featuring both hallucination and non-hallucination samples specifically tailored for medical applications. \item We propose a set of new metrics to comprehensively evaluate VLMs, assessing their performance against medical hallucinations in terms of clinical precision, clinical relevance, detail level, and risk level. \item We demonstrate that fine-tuning with MedHallTune largely enables both medical and general VLMs to effectively mitigate medical hallucinations, while also enhancing their zero-shot performance on downstream VQA tasks. \end{itemize}
+\begin{itemize} \item We construct MedHallTune, a large-scale dataset comprising over 100,000 images and 1,000,000 instruction pairs, featuring both hallucination and non-hallucination samples specifically tailored for medical applications. \item We propose a set of new metrics to comprehensively evaluate VLMs, assessing their performance against medical hallucinations in terms of clinical accuracy, clinical relevance, detail level, and risk level. \item We demonstrate that fine-tuning with MedHallTune largely enables both medical and general VLMs to effectively mitigate medical hallucinations, and also enhances their zero-shot performance on downstream VQA tasks. \end{itemize}